• hoax •

 Notes: Today's good word does double duty as a noun and verb: if you hoax someone you have committed a hoax.
 In fact, you may be a hoax yourself, unless you prefer being a hoaxer, in which case your victim becomes the hoaxee.
 Don't forget that X is a redundant letter in the English alphabet standing for [ks].
 This means that you will need an [e] in the plural: hoaxes.

 In Play: Hoaxes are driven by our insecurities and pulled by that old stand-by, greed: "It was discovered after my liver transplant that my surgeon had hoaxed the entire hospital board with a diploma that he had printed from his computer."
-I just discovered that our gardener's credentials are a hoax; he is actually a Silicon Valley programmer.
+I just discovered that our gardener's credentials are a hoax; he is actually a former White House lawyer.